-What is professional registration?
+What is Professional Registration?

-Having a professional registration from an organisation with a Royal Charter demonstrates an individual possesses and maintains the knowledge, skills and commitment required by their profession.
+Having a professional registration from an organisation with a Royal Charter demonstrates that an individual possesses and maintains the knowledge, skills and commitment required by their profession.
 Professional registration is widely recognised as a mark to be trusted and carries a strong reputation for quality around the world.
 Professional standards are monitored and remain up to date through continuing professional development.
 There is also a robust disciplinary process in place should something go wrong.

-Having Chartered status means that you are at the pinnacle of your profession.
-When you work with a Chartered Professional you can expect them to meet the highest possible standards for their profession.
+Having chartered status means that you are at the pinnacle of your profession.
+When you work with a chartered professional you can expect them to meet the highest possible standards for their profession.
 Being a registered technician recognises your status as a professional within your field.

 Professional registration with the Society for the Environment provides you with an independent peer recognition of your successful and continued achievement of the exacting standards required to call yourself a registered environmental professional.